Interpause/py-api-template/README.md

 - Replace all instances of `py-api-template` & `py_api_template`.
   - Tip: Rename the `py_api_template` folder first for auto-refactoring.
-- Find `3.11` using global search and replace with desired Python version.

 ## Useful Commands